 Table 6-6 provides an overview of the OCM maneuver specification section.
 Only those keywords shown in table 6-6 shall be used in the OCM maneuver specification.

+Keyword values shall be provided in the units specified in column three of Table 6-6.

+The order of occurrence of these OCM Maneuver Specification keywords shall be fixed as shown in table 6-6, with the exception that comments may be interspersed throughout the this section as required.

-The “OCM Data: Maneuver Specification” section is optional; “obligatory” in the context of Table 6-6 denotes those keywords which must be included in this section if this section is included.
+The “OCM Data: Maneuver Specification” section is optional; “mandatory” in the context of Table 6-6 denotes those keywords which must be included in this section if this section is included.

+One or more OCM Maneuver Specification sections may appear in an OCM.

 Maneuver data in the OCM shall be indicated by two keywords: MAN_START and MAN_STOP.

 The ‘MAN_TYPE’ keyword must appear before the first line of any maneuver time history data.

-Impulsive, thrusting and acceleration maneuver data in the OCM data shall be time-tagged by a relative time value measured with respect to the epoch time specified via the EPOCH_TZERO keyword.
+Impulsive, thrusting, acceleration and attitude maneuver data in the OCM data shall be time-tagged by a relative time value measured with respect to the epoch time specified via the EPOCH_TZERO keyword.

+The thrusting and attitude maneuver specifications include the ability to specify duty cycles based on either a reference direction or reference time.
+As such, specification of the reference direction or reference time is mandatory in the event that the “Phase angle start,” “Phase angle stop” and “Duty cycle ratio” are provided and invoked.
+Optionally, “Minimum number of repeats” and “Maximum number of repeats” may be specified.

 Within each maneuver specification section, the MAN_TYPE keyword/value specification is mandatory and shall immediately precede maneuver time history lines.

+For impulsive maneuvers (MAN_TYPE=IMPULSE), each ΔV maneuver within the ΔV time series shall be specified on a single line that contains nine parameters: time “T_Relative” in seconds

+Velocity increment ΔVX in the selected maneuver reference frame

+Velocity increment ΔVy in the selected maneuver reference frame

-For impulsive maneuvers (MAN_TYPE=IMPULSE), each ΔV maneuver within the ΔV time series shall be specified on a single line that contains 9 parameters: time “T_Relative” in seconds, ΔV components measured in the selected maneuver reference frame (ΔVX, ΔVY, ΔVZ in km/s), the maneuver duration (assumed to be centered about the specified maneuver time, in seconds), one-sigma percentage error on ΔV magnitude, the Maneuver Object Number (MON) that this maneuver is to be applied to (nominally “0” for the primary or host vehicle) and either the mass decrement (i.e. a negative number) associated with that ΔV (if MON = 0) or the mass of the deployed object (if MON ≠ 0).
+Velocity increment ΔVz in the selected maneuver reference frame

+the maneuver duration (assumed to be centered about the specified maneuver time, in seconds)

+one-sigma percentage error on ΔV magnitudethe Maneuver Object Number (MON) that this maneuver is to be applied to (nominally “0” for the primary or host vehicle)

+The mass change (where a NEGATIVE VALUE denotes a mass decrement/loss) associated with a ΔV imparted to the host (i.e., MON = 0) or the mass (defined as a POSITIVE VALUE) of the deployed object (if MON ≠ 0)

-A non-zero MON invokes a parent/child deployment scenario, whereby the parent “host” object (MON=0) deploys one or more child space objects by imparting an impulsive ΔV to the host object as specified by (ΔVX, ΔVY, ΔVZ in km/s).
-In this case, MON shall be a positive number starting at “1” and incrementing through all deployed objects until “N” objects have separated.
-Where appropriate (e.g. with spring deployment mechanisms), recipients of OCMs using the parent/child deployment capability should incorporate both the deployment ΔV as well as the retrograde ΔV imparted to the host (as a ratio of the host and deployed object relative masses such that momentum is conserved).
+A non-zero MON invokes a parent/child deployment scenario, whereby the parent “host” object (MON=0) deploys one or more child space objects by imparting an impulsive ΔV to the deployed object as specified by (ΔVX, ΔVY, ΔVZ in km/s).
+The MON shall be a positive number starting at “1” and incrementing through all deployed objects until “N” objects have separated.
+Where appropriate (e.g. with spring deployment mechanisms) and as directed by the OCM creator, recipients of OCMs using the parent/child deployment capability may need to model/incorporate both the child’s deployment ΔV as well as the retrograde ΔV imparted to the host (as a ratio of the host and deployed object relative masses such that momentum is conserved).